MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/faqs-arc-enabled-vms.md

 ## What should I do if the deployment of Arc Resource Bridge did not succeed?

-Please see the [Debugging section](#debugging) for common errors.
-If you are re-deploying the Arc Resource Bridge, please make sure to clean up the previous deployment completely following the [Uninstall procedure](#uninstall-azure-arc-resource-bridge).
+See the [Troubleshoot and debug](troubleshoot-arc-enabled-vms.md) article for common errors.
+If you are re-deploying Arc Resource Bridge, make sure to clean up the previous deployment completely by following the [Uninstall procedure](uninstall-arc-resource-bridge.md).

 ## Next steps